Wurst-Imperium/wimods.net/content/cameranoclip/CameraNoClip-1-0-1.md

 ## Important Notes
 - This mod is client-side only, meaning it does not need to be installed on a server for you to enjoy its benefits.
-- Make sure you have the latest version of Fabric or Forge installed for Minecraft 1.19.
+- Make sure you have the latest version of Fabric or Forge installed for your Minecraft version.
 - When using Fabric, you need to install a compatible version of the [Fabric API](https://modrinth.com/mod/fabric-api/versions) as well.